banerRana/ITContractorsUnion/MEMBERSHIP.md

 The requested fee is $20.00 for this year.

-Becoming a Member will give the me your email address, so I can communicate with you.
+Becoming a Member will give the IT Contactors Union your email address, so it can communicate with you.

 The first Order of Business will be to build out a US Workers Database so that employers will always have a condensed source of available qualified workers, in order to remove their excuse about not being able to find them.